Google wants Chrome to offer instantaneous and native app-like experiences

 Native app-like experiences

 In response to the mobile-first web in developing markets, Google wants to help developers create native-like experiences.
-The company is thus bringing primitives to web, including (available in Origin Trial on Chrome):
+The company is thus bringing primitives to web, including (available as an origin trial in Chrome):

 - SMS Receiver, which will let web apps retrieve two-factor SMS messages.